 Hypersensitivity to the components of the drug,

-iron overload of the body (for example, in cases of hemochromatosis, hemosiderosis);
+iron overload in the body (for example, in cases of hemochromatosis, hemosiderosis);

-anemias not associated with iron deficiency (eg, hemolytic anemia, megaloblastic anemia due to vitamin B12 deficiency);
+anemia not associated with iron deficiency (for example, hemolytic anemia, megaloblastic anemia due to vitamin B12 deficiency);

-rare hereditary forms fructose intolerance, glucose-galactose malabsorption and sucrose-isomaltase deficiency (since the drug contains sucrose and sorbitol).
+rare hereditary forms fructose intolerance, glucose-galactose malabsorption and sucrase-isomaltase deficiency (since the drug contains sucrose and sorbitol).

 Carefully

-In the course of controlled studies in pregnant women (2nd and 3rd trimesters of pregnancy), there was no negative effect on the organisms of the mother and fetus.
-There was no harmful effect on the fetus when taking drugs in the first trimester of pregnancy.
+In controlled studies in pregnant women (2nd and 3rd trimesters of pregnancy), no negative effects on the mother and fetus were observed.
+No harmful effects on the fetus were detected when taking the drugs in the first trimester of pregnancy.

-When a nursing mother uses the drug, breast milk only a small part of iron comes from its complex with polymaltose; thus, the occurrence of undesirable effects on those on breastfeeding children are unlikely.
+When a nursing mother uses the drug, breast milk only a small part of the iron comes from its complex with polymaltose; thus, the occurrence of undesirable effects in those on breastfeeding children are unlikely.

 Inside.
-The drug is recommended to be taken during or immediately after a meal.
+It is recommended to take the drug during or immediately after meals.
 Ferrum Lek ® syrup can be mixed with fruit or vegetable juices or added to baby food.
 The daily dose can be divided into several doses.

 The measuring spoon included in the package is used for precise dosing of Ferrum Lek ® syrup.